-Ultraviolet radiation exposure to the eyes cause cataracts, photokeratitis and other painful eye injuries.
+In the long term, ultraviolet radiation exposure to the eyes can cause cataracts.
+In the short term, UV can cause photokeratitis and other painful eye injuries.

 Operators should tell customers that exposure to ultraviolet radiation at a tanning salon can cause watering eyes, an itching skin rash or sunburn.